johndimm/WhatLooksGood/README.md

 ## Motivation

 We want pancakes, so we search breakfast places and scan the photos to see who has the best looking pancakes.
-From the restaurant search results page, we click a link, go down to the restaurant page, and from there click on a photo.
+It would be so much easier if we could see pictures of pancakes from different restaurants on the same page.
+Instead, from the restaurant search results page, we click a link, go down to the restaurant page, and from there click on a photo.
 Click next and skip past all the non-pancakes.
 To go to the next restaurant, it's back up twice and down a different path.
-It would be so much easier if we could see pictures of pancakes from different restaurants on the same page.

 I want to start my exploration of dining options by asking what we want to eat, not where.

 ## Cheap trick

 For this to work, we need to know the object that is shown in a photo.
-It turns out there is a very effective and simple method that produces remarkably clean data with little effort, given this particular set of yelp photos.
+It turns out there is a very effective and simple method that produces remarkably clean data with little effort, given this particular set of photos.

-The cheap trick is to notice that although some people write a comment in caption of a photo, others people are not very creative when they make up a caption photo.
+The cheap trick is to notice that although some people write a comment in the caption of a photo, others are not so creative.
 They just say what it is.
 That is a lucky win-win -- the user saves mental energy, we get useful data.

 The first step in extracting a list of dishes is to look for multiple captions that match exactly.
 If two people have captioned a picture "spam musubi" and posted it to yelp as a food picture, we assume spam musubi is a dish.
 What could go wrong?